Kefir101/schedule-builder-export/README.md

 # Description
 This extension allows you to quickly and easily import Schedule Builder schedules into Google Calendar.
 # Installation
-Add to Chrome through the Web Store <a href="https://chrome.google.com/webstore/detail/schedule-builder-export/dahicfbjacnkkdhphlloeeaadkenloaf">here</a>.
+Add to Chrome through the Web Store <a href="https://chrome.google.com/work_in_progress">here</a>.

 If you would like to contribute, you can clone this repository and upload it through <a href="chrome://extensions">chrome://extensions</a> -> Load Unpacked Extension after enabling Developer Mode.
-You'll also need an API key and client-id.
+You'll need to make a new project in Google Cloud Platform, set up OAuth-2.0 perms, and create a client-id.

 # Usage
 <b>Important:</b> You must be signed into <em>Chrome</em> (not Google) using the account you wish to use.